 Over the course of 8 months you will greatly increase your ability to be self sufficient in a survival situation through knowledge of indigenous and modern survival skills, technology, and philosophies, as well as increased comfort in wild places through knowledge of, and connection to place.

 You will leave this program with the confidence and skill necessary to survive in the wilderness, and the knowledge necessary to continue growing your survival skills on your own.

-Additionally, students will greatly increase their connection to, and knowledge of, the natural world around them, the incredible abundance of recourses that can be utilized in survival situations; as well as their knowledge of central Texas flora and fauna and how they can utilize local resources in survival and their day-to-day lives.
 Students will have been introduced to theories of indigenous survival, indigenous living skills, and modern wilderness survival techniques, and will have had opportunities to put these skills into practice on a three day shelter overnight trip in February and an instructor led survival trip in May that concludes the program.